satandyh/-trivy-plugin-explicit-dependency/README.md

 $ trivy plugin install github.com/satandyh/trivy-plugin-explicit-dependency
 $ trivy exp-dep -- -h
 A Trivy plugin that scans the filesystem and skips all packages except for explicitly specified dependencies.
 Important!
 You have to use '--' to pass flags to plugin.
-Without it all flags will be passed as global.
+Without it all flags will be passed as global for shell version.

 Usage:
   trivy exp-dep -- [-h,--help] -p PROJECT_PATH [--global] [TRIVY OPTION]